iiitv/algos/CONTRIBUTING.md

 * In some cases, C and C++ implementation will be similar.
 In that case, only the C implementation must be done.

+<a name="improving"></a>

+## Improving an implementation

+* If you feel you can improve upon an implementation, feel free to open an issue discussing the improvements.
+* If you are confident enough, you may directly open a PR with the required changes.

 ## Samples